Table of Contents

 In addition to federal loans, Columbia Business School students can also explore private loan options.
 The university has created a Suggested Lender List for students interested in obtaining a private loan.
 These loans are credit-based and have variable interest rates, though fixed-rate loans are also available.

-Average Starting Salary | $88,300 |
+| Median Salary | $175,000 |

-ROI (%) | 207% |
+| ROI (%) | 207% |

 To learn more about financial aid and scholarships, visit Columbia's MBA Tuition and Financial Aid and MBA Scholarships.

-Part-Time Employment Opportunities for Students
+Part-Time Work Options for Columbia MBA Students

 Working part-time while studying is another viable option to help cover expenses.
 Columbia University permits students to work up to 20 hours per week on campus.
 Alumni of Columbia Business School MBA Salary can see a significant increase in earnings, reflecting the program's robust return on investment and the high demand for their skills in various industries.
 However, it is essential to note that balancing work and study can be challenging because of careful time management and prioritization of coursework.